-It is not possible to determine the outcome of these proceedings, including the defense and other litigationrelated costs and expenses that may be incurred by the Company, as the outcomes of legal proceedings are inherently uncertain, and the outcomes could differ significantly from recognized accruals.
-Therefore, it is possible that the ultimate outcome of any proceeding, if in excess of a recognized accrual, or if no accrual has been made, could be material to the Company's consolidated financial statements.
-Refer to Note 10, Commitments and Contingencies-Legal Proceedings in the consolidated financial statements included in this prospectus for further discussion of legal proceedings.
+We are unable to predict the outcome of these proceedings, including the defense and other litigation-related costs and expenses that may be incurred by the Company, as the outcomes of legal proceedings are inherently uncertain.
+Therefore, it is possible that the ultimate outcome of any proceeding, if in excess of a recognized accrual, if any, could be material to the Company's consolidated financial statements.
+As of November 30, 2023, the Company had not recorded any accruals related to the outcomes of the legal matters discussed in this prospectus.